gaphor/gaphor/docs/stereotypes.md

 ## Creating a profile

-In SysML extending the profile usign steareotypes is often required to tailor the model to your needs.
+In SysML extending the profile using stereotypes is often required to tailor the model to your needs.
 For example, creating Customer vs System requirements.

-To add a profile to your model:
+### To add a profile to your model:

-Create a package called `profile` this can be done by right clicking in the left hand column.
+* Create a package called `profile` this can be done by right clicking in the left hand column.
-Switch modelling language to the UML profile (top of left hand menu drop down) Within the package create a profile diagram (prf)
+* Switch modelling language to the UML profile (top of left hand menu drop down)
+* Within the package create a profile diagram (prf)
 * Add a profile element to the diagram
 * Add a meta-class element to the diagram, within the profile.
 * Add a stereotype element to the diagram, within the profile.